mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Connect IRC client to localhost:6667 with the password from ini above.

-  Password can be omitted or empty to not bother with it, but be sure to firewall that port from every other thing in the system then (or maybe do it anyway), as it's definitely not a good idea to give every process on the machine access to that ad-hoc ircd or discord.
+  Password can be omitted or empty to not bother with it, but be sure to firewall that port from everything in the system then (or maybe do it anyway), as it's definitely not a good idea to give every process on the machine access to that ad-hoc ircd or discord behind it.

 Requirements